(What follows is an updated version of a 2018 post)

 What we have been witnessing since 2016 is a continuation of the classic scenario that wannabe autocrats follow as they cement their illicit authority over, We The People.
 As my spouse will readily affirm, I have long been a worst-case-scenario kind of guy.
-Three years ago, when America’s political world began to be turned upside down, I shared my view with anyone who would listen that we were looking at the beginning of the end of our Republic, which elicited universal but friendly rebukes based upon the belief that, in America, one person can never be above the law, a point of view endlessly echoed by pundits in progressive media echo chambers.
+Over four years ago, when America’s political world began to be turned upside down, I shared my view with anyone who would listen that we were looking at the beginning of the end of our Republic, which elicited universal but friendly rebukes based upon the belief that, in America, one person can never be above the law, a point of view endlessly echoed by pundits in progressive media echo chambers.

 My retort has been that the Constitution, the Bill of Rights, and all of the laws that have followed are written on fragile, easily destroyed paper.
 Those documents have no magical powers, and anyone with sufficient power—ill-gotten or otherwise—can choose to circumvent and/or ignore them.